ABOUT OUR LOCATION AND ACCOMMODATIONS

 We highly recommend our long time partner hotel Smart Suites, (802-860-9900) which is very close (15-20 minutes by car), locally owned, and provides excellent accomodations.

-Smart Suites is offering CWI Summer EAST Institute participants a very special rateincluding studio king suites at $115-125/night.
+Smart Suites is offering CWI Summer EAST Institute participants a very special Institute rateincluding studio king suites at $115-125/night.
 (Approx. 50% discount off regular summer rate).
 This offer is good through early June.
 Be sure to tell them that you are with Community Works Institute (CWI) when you call to register.
 For those needing transportation we recommend Green Cab.
 Just call Green Cab when your plane lands and they will pick you up at the airport within 15 minutes.
+Our location at Champlain College is in Burlington's small and cozy downtown, ten minutes drive from Smart Suites.

 Getting to Burlington

 Major air carriers service Burlington International Airport (BTV), providing commercial service to major regional hubs and international airports.
-BTV is a smaller size, easy to handle, international airport, just 15 minutes from our location at Rock Point and nearby downtown Burlington.
+BTV is a smaller size, super easy to handle, international airport, just 15 minutes from our location at Champlain College in downtown Burlington.

 Burlington is also easily traveled to from Montreal (2 hrs by car), Boston and New York City.
 There is also ferry service across Lake Champlain from upstate New York, with Amtrak connections to New York City, Albany, and Montreal.
 Amtrak also has a station on the Vermont side of the lake in nearby Essex (15 minutes from downtown Burlington).